turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ## Shaders
-There is a separate project file for shaders in the solution.
-Shaders are written in HLSL shading language.
+Shaders are written in HLSL shading language and [compiled](#shader-compiler) into the native shader binary format that can vary based on platform and graphics device requirements.

 There are some macros used to declare resources with binding slots that can be read from the C++ application via code sharing.
 These macros are used to declare resources:

 - CBUFFER(name, slot)<br/>
 Declares a constant buffer